Neidpath Castle: Description

 Neidpath Castle is a tall L-plan tower house, one leg of the L being very short.
 It has rounded corners.
 The battlements are roofed and the sentry walk is a balustraded balcony.
 There are few windows, and two still have their iron bar protection.
 Inside, the basement and the first-floor hall are vaulted, and the hall is further divided by a wooden floor into two storeys.
 Other features include a pit dungeon, and some small exhibitions of artifacts found in the locale.
 There are remains of a partly walled garden.
 The archway is decorated with both the goats head emblem of the Hays and the strawberries of the Frasers.

+Gardens

+A series of five terraces, set at 8m centres, lies to the south-east and east of the castle.
+Originally serving as ornate garden terraces these were apparently enclosed by a wall which was recorded in 1581 and listed as a "sloping parterre" in 1815.
+Between 1682 and 1686 the terraces were remodelled and a summe house was built.

 Traditions

 The castle is said to be haunted by the ghost of Jean Douglas, referred to by Walter Scott in his poem as "the Maid of Neidpath", the youngest daughter of William Douglas, Earl of March.
 Forbidden to marry the son of the laird of Tushielaw, who was considered below her station, she dwined while her lover was sent away.
 When he returned she was so wasted that he did not recognise her, causing her to die of a broken heart.
 She is reputed to appear clad in a full-length brown dress with a large white collar.